How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Analysis of the Impact on Metric Learning for Instance Segmentation

-\textbf{Zero padding: } A U-Net with zero padding, training output window size $w$, and sufficiently large receptive field implements up to $w^d$ relative-distinct functions~\cite{kayhan2020translation}.
+A U-Net with zero padding, training output window size $w$, and sufficiently large receptive field implements up to $w^d$ relative-distinct functions~\cite{kayhan2020translation}.
 Assuming batch size 1, this yields inconsistencies at stitching boundaries analogous to the valid-padding cases discussed above.
-Note, while related work has attributed this effect to zero padding~\cite{huang2018tiling,reina2020systematic}, to our knowledge, the only proposed mitigation strategy has been to use larger tiles during inference~\cite{huang2018tiling,reina2020systematic}.
-Valid padding has been investigated as a potential remedy~\cite{reina2020systematic}, yet to no avail due to a lack of theoretical analysis.
+Related work has attributed this effect to zero padding~\cite{huang2018tiling,reina2020systematic}, yet to our knowledge, mitigation has been limited to using larger tiles during inference~\cite{huang2018tiling,reina2020systematic}.
+Valid padding has been investigated as a potential remedy~\cite{reina2020systematic}, yet to no avail due to a lack of formal analysis.

-\textbf{Necessary rules to avoid inconsistencies at stitching boundaries: } Following from the above considerations, in general, to avoid inconsistencies in a tile-and-stitch approach, at training time, assuming standard batch size 1 and valid convolutions, it is necessary to train with output window size strictly greater than $f^l$.
+\textbf{Necessary rules to avoid inconsistencies at stitching boundaries: } Following from the above considerations, in general, to avoid inconsistencies in a tile-and-stitch approach, at training time, assuming standard batch size 1 and valid convolutions, it is necessary to train with output window size $>f^l$.
 Furthermore, at test time, it is necessary to crop output tiles of size $\neq n\cdot f^l$ to some $n\cdot f^l$ before stitching ($n\geq 1$).
+Fig.~\ref{fig:inconsistencies_a}-\ref{fig:inconsistencies_c} showcases the necessity of following the rules on synthetic images of periodically arranged disks.

-Figure~\ref{fig:inconsistencies} showcases the necessity of following the above rules on synthetic images of periodically arranged disks.
 For the case of zero padding, training with batch size $>1$ is necessary to avoid inconsistencies, where training output tiles in a batch have to be directly neighboring.
-For $d$-dimensional images, the minimum batch size that allows for considering all direct neighborhoods of U-Net functions in each batch is $d+1$.
 Note, however, that batch size $>1$ is uncommon due to GPU memory limitations, and hence may entail further architectural changes to be feasible.